Jean-Guy Mailly

 news

-Jan 29, 2024 My paper How to Manage Supports in Incomplete Argumentation (joint work with Marie-Christine Lagasquie-Schiex and Antonio Yuste-Ginel) has been accepted for a presentation at the 13th International Symposium on Foundations of Information and Knowledge Systems.
+Mar 27, 2025 My paper Incomplete Higher-Order Abstract Argumentation Frameworks (joint work with Sylvie Doutre, Marie-Christine Lagasquie-Schiex and Antonio Yuste-Ginel) has been accepted for publication in the 6th International Conference on Logic and Argumentation (CLAR 2025).

 latest posts